-5 most embarrassing individual ODI records
+5 of the most unwanted individual ODI records

 It has been forty-six years since One-Day International cricket came into existence.
 Since then, ODI cricket has witnessed a number of records being created.
 Every player's dream is to get into the record books one day.